When you leave your job, either voluntarily or not, you have to make an important decision regarding your 401(k).

 Many aren’t familiar with all their options on what they can do with their 401(k), but making the wrong choice could cost you.
 Most people are familiar with the 401(k) rollover concept but still need some help through the process.

-Cashing out is not the Best Option
+Cashing Out Is Not the Best Option

-What money you put it in yourself, you can cash out and take it with you.
-If your employer has a match, you maybe subject to some sort of vesting schedule.
+Whatever money you put in yourself, you can cash out and take it with you.
+If your employer has a match, you may be subject to some sort of vesting schedule.
 Many people choose to cash out their 401k’s.

-By taking “The company’s money”, now that person is stuck with a 10% early withdrawal penalty plus ordinary income tax.
-Typically, when you cash directly from your 401k they will hold 20% standard plus the 10% early withdrawal penalty.
+By taking “The company’s money”, that person is stuck with a 10% early withdrawal penalty plus ordinary income tax.
+Typically, when you cash directly from your 401k they will hold a 20% standard plus the 10% early withdrawal penalty.

-Leave your 401k alone.
+Leave Your 401k Alone

 You always have the option to just leave the money with your old plan.
 The money will remain invested, and the financial firm handling your 401(k) will keep mailing you quarterly statements telling you how it is doing.
 Any future growth will be tax-deferred.

 If you have a trail of old 401(k)s left with a bunch of former employers, things can get really complicated when you retire – especially when you have to take Required Minimum Distributions (RMDs).

 Transfer the 401k to a New Employer

-Most people have the option to transfer there old 401k into their new 401k with the new employer.
+Most people have the option to transfer their old 401k into their new 401k with the new employer.
 In the past, this used to be more difficult, but with recent government regulation changes, it’s much easier.

-You could roll your 401k into an IRA
+You Could Roll Your 401k Into an IRA

 Or, you could direct the money into a so-called “conduit IRA,” a traditional IRA created to hold your old 401(k) assets until you move the money into another qualified retirement plan.

 There’s no tax penalty when you do an IRA rollover or trustee-to-trustee transfer.
 After you do it, you have total control of the money, continued tax-deferred growth, expanded investment choices, and possibly lower account management fees.

 Rolling over the money into a Roth IRA might be a great move, provided you can meet two conditions.
 First, your adjusted gross income has to be less than $100,000 for the year in which you make the rollover.
 Second, you’ll have to pay taxes on the assets you convert.

-In 2009, you can fund a Roth IRA with after-tax contributions to a 401(k), 403(b) or 457 retirement savings plan – you can take those contributions and convert them to a Roth IRA tax-free, provided your AGI is $100,000 or lower.
+In 2009, you can fund a Roth IRA with after-tax contributions to a 401(k), 403(b), or 457 retirement savings plan – you can take those contributions and convert them to a Roth IRA tax-free, provided your AGI is $100,000 or lower.

 A “freeze” is when your employer reduces or suspends matching contributions to your retirement plan.
-FedEx, General Motors and Motorola have all recently chosen to do this.
+FedEx, General Motors, and Motorola have all recently chosen to do this.
 The answer: don’t let up on your personal contributions.